richwill28/richwill28/README.md

 ### 🚀 About Me

-- 👀 I'm looking for a summer internship
+- 👀 I'm looking for an internship
 - 🌱 My interests are programming languages, multimedia, and artificial intelligence
 - 📫 How to reach me: [e0550368@u.nus.edu](e0550368@u.nus.edu)
 - 🌈 Fun fact: currently obsessed with mechanical keyboards